ACIP’s New Recommendation Regarding Pertussis Vaccine and Pregnant Women

-This council, known as the Advisory Council of Immunization Practices (ACIP), meets three times a year to discuss vaccine research and scientific data related to vaccine effectiveness and safety.
+This committee, known as the Advisory Committee of Immunization Practices (ACIP), meets three times a year to discuss vaccine research and scientific data related to vaccine effectiveness and safety.
 They also review outbreaks of vaccine-preventable disease and changes in vaccine supply in order to make recommendations as to how vaccines can be used to control diseases in the United States.

 Considering that there are currently many pertussis outbreaks threatening the health of all people in this country, one of the first topics of discussion during the ACIP’s most recent meeting last week included a comprehensive update on the epidemiology of pertussis here in the United States.
 Following the report, there was extensive discussion regarding the rationale for vaccinating pregnant women with Tdap in an effort to cocoon children too young to be vaccinated.
 In conclusion, the ACIP shared several considerations as well as a new Tdap recommendation for pregnant women as follows:

 ACIP Guidance for Tdap in pregnant women

 - Tdap is very safe in all trimesters and can be given at any time during pregnancy.

 - Optimal timing for Tdap administration is between 27 and 36 weeks gestation to maximize the maternal antibody response and passive transfer to the infant.

 New Recommendation for Tdap in Pregnant women

 It was decided that women should be vaccinated with Tdap during each pregnancy, irrespective of their prior history for receiving Tdap.
 If Tdap is not administered during pregnancy, than the booster should be administered postpartum.